JessusTM/CuentasYa/README.md

 * The UI doesn't specify how bills are displayed, causing confusion about whether they are current charges or previously added services.

 ##### 4.2 Solution

 * Now, the states of the services in the upper right corner and the color of the price shown a determined color for each state:
   * Red for unpaid bills
   * Yellow for pending bills
-  * Green por paid bills
+  * Green for paid bills

 <div style="display: flex; gap: 10px; justify-content: center; align-items: center; flex-wrap: wrap;">
    <img src="./Documents/Mockups/Images/CuentasYA-20.png" alt="Wireframe 1" style="width: 75%; height: auto;">